isomerpages/moh-upec/_our-work/Community Responsiveness/DARE programme.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/dare_cover_600x200.png">
 </div>
 <p>Also known as the <strong>Dispatcher-Assisted first REsponder (DARE) programme</strong>,
-this fun and interactive hands-on programme allows participants to learn how to co-operate with the 995 specialists, perform chest compressions and use an Automated External Defibrillator (AED) on a cardiac arrest victim in under an hour.</p>
+is a fun and interactive hands-on programme that allow participants to learn how to co-operate with the 995 specialists, perform chest compressions and use an Automated External Defibrillator (AED) on a cardiac arrest victim in under an hour.</p>
 <p><strong><u>DARE programme (Supplementary)</u></strong>